 The physician who certifies your TPD discharge application must be a doctor of medicine (M.D.) or osteopathy (D.O.) and be licensed to practice in the U.S.

 If you want to be as covered as possible for a total and permanent disability, you should have a long-term disability policy that pays a benefit to age 65 (or 67 if that is available).
-In addition, you may want to supplement your LTD policy with a catastrophic disability rider and/or a supplemental insurance policy such as critical illness or accidental death and dismemberment insurance.
+In addition, you may want to supplement your LTD policy with a catastrophic disability rider and/or a supplemental insurance plan such as critical illness or accidental death and dismemberment insurance.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.